Fireworks Act 2003: Fireworks Regulations 2004

 Some of these regulations are not applicable to Scotland, and none of them applies in Northern Ireland, which has its own, stricter regulations in place.
 The regulations revoked the Fireworks Regulations 2003 (SI 2003/3085) which introduced, as emergency measures, prohibitions on the possession of fireworks by those under the age of 18 and the possession of category 4 fireworks by non-professionals.
 UK emergency regulations are usually temporary in nature – lasting no more than one year after the date of coming into force.

 The Department for Business and Trade (DBT) is responsible for fireworks policy.

+Further developments

+The first person to be charged under the act in Scotland was in 2004.

 Criticism

-The Act and regulations have been criticised by multiple MPs, MSPs, and MSs for not being strict enough.
+The act and regulations have been criticised by multiple MPs, MSPs, and MSs for not being strict enough.